BabakShah/developerportal/pages/platforms/v2_2/unity/unity.md

 ## Getting started

 We package our plugin as an asset, like those you can buy on Unity's Asset Store.
-It is currently only available directly from us (contact gaminginfo@affectiva.com for a copy).
+You can [Download it here]({{ site.baseurl }}/downloads/).
 The purpose of the asset is to detect facial expressions and their underlying emotions from facial images.
 Facial images can be captured from different sources:

 *   Camera: images from the webcam (or front camera for mobile devices)
 *   Frames: a sequence of timed images.